ucb-bar/chipyard/docs/Prototyping/index.rst

 ================

 Chipyard supports FPGA prototyping for local FPGAs supported by `fpga-shells <https://github.com/sifive/fpga-shells>`__.
-This includes popular FPGAs such as the Xilinx VCU118 and the Xilinx Arty board.
+This includes popular FPGAs such as the Xilinx VCU118 and the Xilinx Arty 35T board.
 FPGA prototyping allows for orders-of-magnitude faster speeds than software RTL simulators at the cost of slower compile times and less design introspection.

 ..
-Note:: While ``fpga-shells`` also supports Xilinx VC707 and some MicroSemi PolarFire boards, currently only the VCU118 and Arty boards are explicitly supported in Chipyard.
+Note:: While ``fpga-shells`` provides harnesses for other FPGA development boards such as the Xilinx VC707 and some MicroSemi PolarFire, only harnesses for the Xilinx VCU118 and Xilinx Arty 35T boards are currently supported in Chipyard.
-    However, using the VCU118/Arty examples would be useful to see how to implement VC707/PolarFire support.
+    However, the VCU118 and Arty 35T examples demonstrate how a user may implement support for other harnesses provided by fpga-shells.

 .. toctree::
    :maxdepth: 2